What Is Staff Augmentation?

-When Do Companies Need Staff Augmentation?
+Why Companies Need Staff Augmentation?

 Companies can look to staff augmentation for a variety of reasons.

 You have a project you need to complete quickly but lack developers to do it in time.
 Finding the necessary talent and the hiring process itself would take too long.
-In that case, augmenting your team with additional professionals can help you meet deadlines and decrease time-to-market (TTM).
+In that case, augmenting your development team with additional professionals can help you meet deadlines and decrease time-to-market (TTM).

 Some intricate parts of your project require expert insight and skills that your in-house team doesn’t have.
 It’s not viable to hire in-house specialists because of the short-term character of the project need.
 Augmenting your team with highly skilled engineers can help you overcome the skill gap.

 Case #3.
 Acquire Skill Flexibility

 Your company has multiple projects going on, some of which require different areas of expertise.
 Because the demand for those skills fluctuates, you need to be able to address it dynamically, as per project requirement.
 Staff augmentation lets you add experienced developers without worrying about additional time spent on in-house hires and administrative matters.

 Case #4.
 Add Talent during Business Relocation, Transformation, or When Establishing New Branch

 Your company is expanding and you’re building a team in a new business model or new location.
 Staff augmentation ensures the work goes forward and your capacity is uninterrupted while you take your time to complete the team.

 Case #5.
 Free Resources to Work on Core Functionalities